Tsubarah/Tsubarah/README.md

 ### Hi there, my name is Benjamin [Tsubarah][website] 👋

-## A Front End Developer enjoying the ride of life
+## A Web Developer enjoying the ride

-- 🌱 I'm currently learning how to improve architectural strategies in web development.
+- 🌱 I’m currently learning how to enhance the implementation and research aspects of web development architecture.
-- 👯 I'm looking for more interesting projects to code!
+- 👯 I'm always looking for more interesting projects to code!
-- 🥅 2025 Goals: Dive deeper into backend development.
+- 🥅 2025 Goals: Dive deeper into the solutions of backend development.
 - ⚡ Beyond coding: I love staying active and healthy for both body and soul.

 <br />